International Business

 This course counts towards the BAS Elective credits.

-Defines basic accounting concepts, principles and procedures for recording business transactions and developing financial accounting reports.
-Recommended: ACCT 110 or sophomore standing (S).
+Introduces and defines basic accounting concepts, principles and procedures for recording business transactions and developing financial accounting reports.

 ACCT& 201 5.0